+Summary: This article was written and published Dec. ’14.
 Faith must be founded on the testimony of God.
 If it is not, then it is not God who you believe.
 Add to this simple statement this qualification: Faith must be founded on God’s testimony alone.
 I must believe because God Himself has spoken it, otherwise I am not believing God.
 The testimony of God is paramount – what has God actually said or testified to?
 So then faith comes by hearing, and hearing by the word of God (Rom.
 10:17).
+For without faith in His testimony, it is impossible to please Him (Heb.
+11:6).
+And as Christians we do not get to choose which parts of His testimony we will believe or not – we must believe its entirety.

 God gives a testimony, and man is obligated to believe it.
-If he does not believe it he is guilty – he is guilty of despising the testimony of God.
+If he does not believe it he is guilty of despising the testimony of God.
 God has given testimony concerning many things.
 He has given a testimony of Himself.
 He has given testimony concerning man, as to what man has become under the power and influence of Satan.
 He has testified as to His ways and dealings with Israel in their history under the law.
 He has testified as to His Son being sent by Him into the world.
-God’s testimony now is particularly of His work in glorifying the Son of Man to the right hand of His power, and in result sending down the Holy Spirit.
-Now here comes a critical understanding for all believers: God has given a testimony concerning Christendom.
-He has testified of what her history would be from beginning to end.
+God’s testimony now is particularly of His work in glorifying the Son of Man to the right hand of His power, and in result sending down the Holy Spirit to testify of it.
+Now comes a critical understanding for all believers: God has given a testimony concerning Christendom (together, all who profess faith in Jesus Christ).
+He has testified of what the history of this body would be from beginning to end.
 And we are obligated to believe this testimony as well.

 If we do not believe the testimony of God, and that testimony alone, we do not believe God.